How do I print a document in color?

 2. Select "Printer Properties" under the printer name.

-3. Navigate to the “Print Quality” tab.
-Look all the way at the bottom for a checkbox that says “Print in black and white.”
-If you wish to print in color, make sure this box is NOT checked.
+3. Navigate to the “Printing Options” tab.
+Look at the bottom for "Output Color.”
+If you wish to print in color, make sure that "Color" is selected from this menu.
 Click OK.

 4. Back on the main print screen, click the “Print” button.
 The CTS dialog box “Print Job Notification” appears.
 Verify one last time that you’ve selected the color printer, then click “Print."
 You're good to go!